tmukesh62/ActivityAndValidations/README.md

 * validation

 ### How to use activity
 The idea is to isolate the business logic from the API classes and test them in isolation. ```BaseActivityImpl``` provides a standard structure that we can follow for any API implementation.
-What we get by default is logging, metrics(can be added), etc. All the business logic goes into the ActivityImpl classes.
+All the business logic goes into the ActivityImpl classes.

 * Write a class that contains business logic like this: